seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-- **A zone is published only if it sits inside ONE standard deviation of the coin's own volatility over the SECTION's own window** — `vol × √H`, measured from the frozen price to the near edge of the zone, with `H` the horizon the section's own heading prints (fourteen days for `СОЗРЕВАЕТ`).
+- **A zone is published only if it sits inside ONE standard deviation of the coin's own volatility over the SECTION's own window** — `vol × √H`, measured from the frozen price to the near edge of the zone, with `H` the horizon the section's own heading prints (seven days for `СОЗРЕВАЕТ` as for the table: the holding window).
 In a trending or overheated regime a mean-reversion pullback zone is the default failure mode — the entry is a breakout retest or nothing.
   **No numeral is introduced and no input is new:** `vol` is the coin's own structural field, the window is one the answer already prints, and the resulting bar is the touch probability of a one-sigma barrier — which this run already computes and prints for every item under «Шанс дойти до зоны». **This is the PUBLICATION test the sentence that stood here always required and never named** (map inv.
-58): `gap` governs WITHDRAWAL and nothing else, so one rule had a computation at one end and a judgement at the other, and a judgement taken in the minute before publication returns a different answer every run.
+58): a judgement taken in the minute before publication returns a different answer every run.
   **Measured across two runs:** 07.09 published a short whose zone carried 8.2 % over seven days and 21.8 % over fourteen; 15.09 refused nine coins whose best carried 2.75 % and 11.9 %, on the same sentence, with every one of those numbers computed and on the